simphotonics/directed_graph/performance/README.md

 # dart performance/bin/benchmark.dart
 ```

-A typical shell output for a benchmark run on a machine with a Intel Core Dual i5-6260U CPU @ 1.80GHz is listed below:
+A typical shell output for a benchmark run on a machine with an Intel Core Dual i5-6260U CPU @ 1.80GHz is listed below:
 ```console
 Topological Ordering DFS ...
 [A, B, C, D, E, H, K, F, I, G, L]